drupal-entity-training/event/index.md

   Visit `/admin/content/events/manage/4` and add a path and an attendee.

-  Note that you are redirected to the path and that the attendee is correctly displayed.
+  Verify that the path alias gets created correctly and that the attendees are displayed correctly.

+* Verify that the remaining number of attendees is displayed and updated correctly.

+* Verify that the constraints prevent the creation of invalid events via the user interface.

 The event entities are feature complete for our purposes as of now.

-### 8. Storing dynamic data in configuration
+### 7. Storing dynamic data in configuration

 Apart from content entities there is a second type of entities in Drupal, the configuration entities.
 These have a machine-readable string ID and can be deployed between different environments along with the rest of the site configuration.

-#### 8.1.
+#### 7.1.
 Create an entity class

 While there are some distinctions, creating a configuration entity type is very similar to creating a content entity type.